 OpenReach does not enter your home when they are building the network.
-They will when the final connection into your property is completed when you place an order with your broadband provider.
+They will need to when the final connection into your property is completed, after you place an order with your broadband provider.

 Will phone calls come through the same fibre cable or the existing copper cable?